-That's it, your "back up" button is created and fixed.
-We will then make it functional.
+That's it, your "back to top" button is created and fixed.
+Now we'll make it work.

-4 - Add a CSS ID in the site header
+4 - Adding a CSS ID to the site header

-When you created your back up button, I advised you to enter the link #return-to-top (in chapter 1.2 of this article).
+When you created your return-to-top button, I advised you to enter the #return-to-top link (in chapter 1.2 of this article).
 This is a anchor link.

 For this link to be fully functional and bring the reader to the top of the page, you must enter a CSS ID at the top of your site.

-This is why I recommend to edit, this time, the Global Header of your site.
+This is why I recommend editing the Global Header of your site this time.

-Return to the Divi > Theme Builder and create or edit the global header of your site.
+Go back to the Divi > Theme Builder tab and create or edit the global header for your site.

 Whatever elements you have placed in your Header, you will be able to edit it to insert a CSS ID.

-In the screenshot above, I made the choice to edit the Divi Menu module but you can edit the line or the section, the result will be the same.
+In the screenshot above, I have chosen to edit the Divi Menu module but you can edit the line or the section, the result will be the same.

-- Open the settings of the item you want to change (this is the navigation menu).
+- Open the settings of your item to be modified (in this case, the navigation menu).